jauzeyimam/jauzeyimam.github.io/_posts/2016-07-02-precarious-life.md

 46

->We could have several engaged intellectual debates going on at the same time and  nd ourselves joined in the fight against violence, without having to agree on many epistemological issues.
+>We could have several engaged intellectual debates going on at the same time and find ourselves joined in the fight against violence, without having to agree on many epistemological issues.
 We could disagree on the status and character of modernity and yet find ourselves joined in asserting and defending the rights of indigenous women to health care, reproductive technology, decent wages, physical protection, cultural rights, freedom of assembly.
 If you saw me on such a protest line, would you wonder how a postmodernist was able to muster the necessary 'agency' to get there today?
 I doubt it.
 You would assume that I had walked or taken the subway!
 By the same token, various routes lead us into politics, various stories bring us onto the street, various kinds of reasoning and belief.
 We do not need to ground ourselves in a single model of communication, a single model of reason, a single notion of the subject before we are able to act.
 Indeed, an international coalition of feminist activists and thinkers-a coalition that affirms the thinking of activists and the activism of thinkers and refuses to put them into distinctive categories that deny the actual complexity of the lives in question­ will have to accept the array of sometimes incommensurable epistemological and political beliefs and modes and means of agency that bring us into activism.

 48

->It is not because we are reasoning beings that we are connected to one another, but, rather, because we are exposedto one another, requiring a recognition that does not substitute the recognizer for the recognized.
+>It is not because we are reasoning beings that we are connected to one another, but, rather, because we are exposed to one another, requiring a recognition that does not substitute the recognizer for the recognized.

 48